Wednesday, May 24, 2006

 "Look, if Someone wrote a play

-what's stronger than hate,
+just to glorify what's stronger than hate,

 would they not arrange the stage